 As part of an initial proposal for an energy savings performance contract (EPC), 2RW conducted energy audits at the three buildings of the Library of Congress buildings in Washington, DC: the Thomas Jefferson, John Adams, and James Madison buildings.
 The scope of work included identifying, quantifying, and costing energy conservation measures (ECMs) for mechanical and building automation systems.

 2RW consulted the American Library Association and the Library of Congress standards for long-term preservation guidelines when selecting energy efficiency options.
 Some of the primary conservation opportunities 2RW engineers identified include:

-Energy savings were analyzed using eQUEST, an hour-by-hour building energy simulation software program.
-2RW engineers developed energy models which were calibrated to available utility data.
+Energy savings were analyzed using eQUEST, an hour-by-hour building energy simulation program.
+2RW developed energy models which were calibrated to available utility data.
 The calibrated models served as the baseline against which each conservation measure was quantified.

 OWNER: United States Government, Architect of the Capitol

 SIZE: 3,851,654 SF